vvzen/openimageio-dockerized/README.md

 If you're on macOS, I'm working on a script.
 If you're on Windows, I have no idea how to make it work.

-You will only need to have `docker` installed and its service active and running.
+You will only need to have `docker` installed and its service active and running (on systemd distros, you can check via `sudo systemctl status docker`).

 Before starting, download the tarballs containing all the dependencies needed to build OIIO: